SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 Epistemic modality is modality that is concerned with knowledge/belief/credence.
 Realis moods/modalities are a set moods/modalities that indicate that something is the case.
 Irrealis moods/modalities are a set moods/modalities that indicate that something is somehow not the case.
+Some modalities are ambiguous between being realis/irrealis and/or deontic/epistemic.
-Distinction between different types of modality may not always be clear-cut, since different languages use different analyses.
+Distinction between different types of modality may not always be clear-cut.

 ###### realis epistemic